Code-Institute-Submissions/shaff600-Portfolio/README.md

 # Purpose
 This website is ultimately developed to showcase previous work history and skill to recruiters and technical personnel.
 By doing this, it can allow for collaboration for consultancy and freelance projects.
 This creates a platform where all projects, social media and CV links can be displayed within a centralised location.
 # Features
- - Demonstrate previous development projects
+ - Demonstrate previous development projects.
- - Detail working history
+ - Detail working history.
- - Provide testimonials from previous employees (from Linkedin)
+ - Provide testimonials from previous employees (from Linkedin).
- - Provide social media links
+ - Provide social media links.
- - Download and view CV
+ - Download and view CV.
- - Sticky Nav Bar
+ - Sticky Nav Bar.
- - Sticky Social Media Icons
+ - Sticky Social Media Icons.
-	 - Disabled at Mobile View
+	 - Disabled at Mobile View.
 # User Experience (UX) Design
 ## Strategy
 My objective for this website is to allow potential recruiters and tech personnel to view work history and projects.
 The website aims to attract the end user and to contact for opportunities.